-Upon arrival at the school, visitors must register at the designated sign-in location.
 All visitors must provide valid government issued photo identification.
 Visitor IDs will be scanned against multiple databases to ensure the safety of our students.
 Once approved, all visitors will be issued a badge that must be worn at all times on school property.
 All visitors must sign out before exiting.
 Further details are outlined in our building level visitor policy.
+Former students visiting teachers may only enter the building after 2:30 p.m., and must have an appointment with staff.